Railway Backend Deployment: What Developers Should Know

 Deploying from GitHub repositories

 GitHub deployment is probably the most popular method.
 And for good reason.
-It creates a continuous deployment pipeline without any setup.
+It creates a continuous deployment pipeline from your GitHub repository without any setup.

 Here’s how it works: